 The CCWG-Accountability recommends that IRP decisions be “precedential” – meaning, that deference should a panel give to prior decisions?
 By conferring precedential weight on panel decisions, the IRP can provide guidance for future actions and inaction by ICANN decision-makers, which is valuable.
 It also reduces the chances of inconsistent treatment of one claimant or another, based on the specific individuals making up the decisional panel in particular cases.
 But this makes it more likely that a “bad” decision in one case affects other cases going forward.

 It is expected that judgments of the IRP Panel would be enforceable in the court of the US and other countries that accept international arbitration results.

+CCWG-Accountability confirms that the IRP Panel has the power to stay a Board decision or action.
+It further recommends that it also have the power to require ICANN to take a decision or action on an interim basis, until the Board has had a chance to consider and decide how to implement an IRP Panel decision.

 Accessibility and Cost:

-The CCWG-Accountability recommends that ICANN would bear the administrative the costs of maintaining the system (including Panelist salaries).
+The CCWG-Accountability recommends that ICANN would bear all the the costs of maintaining the system (including Panelist salaries).
 The Panel may provide for loser pays/fee shifting in the event it identifies a challenge or defense as frivolous or abusive.
-ICANN should seek to establish access to pro bono representation for community, non-profit complainants.
+Each party should bear the costs of their own legal representation, but ICANN should seek to establish access to pro bono representation for impecunious complainants.

 The Panel should complete work expeditiously; issuing a scheduling order early in the process, and in the ordinary course should issue decisions within a standard time frame.

 Implementation: The CCWG-Accountability proposes that the revised IRP provisions be adopted as Fundamental Bylaws.
+Detailed rules for the implementation of the IRP (such as rules of procedure) are to be created by the ICANN community through a CCWG and approved by the Board, such approval not to be unreasonably withheld.
+They may be updated in the light of further experience by the same process, if required.

 Transparency: The community has expressed concerns regarding the ICANN document/information access policy and implementation.
 Free access to relevant information is an essential element of a robust independent review process.
 We recommend reviewing and enhancing the Documentary Information Disclosure Policy (DIDP) as part of the accountability enhancements in Work Stream 2.
+We recommend that the confidentiality of the Cooperative Engagement Process shall only apply at the request of applicant.
+We recommend that the IRP should publish its own reasoned decisions, redacting only such confidential items (such as trade secrets) that it deems appropriate, having heard the representations of the parties.